phil-man-git-hub/LOGIK-PROJEKT-DEVELOPMENT/docs/idd/issues/issue-20/step-11-research/issue-20-research.md

 - current_adsk_python_version.pref: updated with the path to the chosen Python executable.
 - Log files: created in install/logs/ with details of the installation and version selection.
 - macOS .app bundle: directories and files created for the application, including Info.plist and shell runner scripts.
-- Linux shell script: generated from run_logikprojekt_linux.sh.template with the correct Python path substituted.
+- Linux shell script: generated from run_logik_projekt.sh.template with the correct Python path substituted.
 - Linux desktop entry: .desktop file created and moved to ~/.local/share/applications/.

 **How Information Is Gathered:**